 As a rule of thumb, remember to budget an extra 10% material to account for wasted tiles or last-minute project changes.
 If you have excess material at the end of the project, you can always store it for individual replacement or other areas of the same room.

 - Can I use Talavera tiles in a bathroom, pool or floor?
 We only recommend using Talavera tile as a accent tile above the pool line or on the shower wall.
+Chemicals from the pool and with freezing temperatures, the tiles will crack.
 Because of it's ceramic nature it can become slippery when wet.
 The 2" tiles can be used in shower floors due to it's small size along with the grout between the tiles helps.

 What type of grout should I use for installing the Talavera tiles?